Skip to main content

 The data presented here outline the creation and validation of a mouse model in which the endogenous Jchain locus drives DTR gene expression (J-DTR mice).
 As shown, ASCs from J-DTR mice express high amounts of DTR protein on the cell surface and can be acutely depleted following a single dose of DT.
 Furthermore, due to the short half-life of DT, we were able to demonstrate that these mice provide a platform to assay ASC differentiation kinetics following their initial ablation.
 Finally, we performed all experiments using both sexes showing that this model could be utilized to study ASCs in both females and males.

 It is difficult to compare models without testing them side-by-side.
-However, our J-DTR mice appear to be at least as effective as the recently published BICREAD7 and CD138-DTR13 mouse strains.
+However, our J-DTR mice appear to be at least as effective as the recently published BICREAD7 and CD138-DTR15 mouse strains.
 This was demonstrated by the ability to deplete ASCs within 1 day following a single injection of DT.
-In this report, we presented our data using a Log10 scale for the purpose of showing the full range of ASC depletion.
-We did not reach 100% depletion following a single dose of DT which may be a result of the previously reported limited DT half-life17 combined with the time between DT treatment and terminal harvest which was ~15–18 hours for our 1 day depletion studies.
+Although, we did not reach 100% depletion following a single dose of DT which may be a result of the previously reported limited DT half-life19 combined with the time between DT treatment and terminal harvest which was ~15–18 hours for our 1 day depletion studies.
 It is possible that repetitive DT injections would have better “saturated the system” allowing for more complete depletion.
 Regardless, ASC depletion was still highly significant and clearly surpassed in magnitude what was previously achieved with antibody-mediated targeting of ASCs12.
+Critically, we observed potent depletion of all ASC isotypes examined in the spleen, bone marrow and thymus which included those expressing IgM, IgG and IgA Abs (Figure 6 and Figure S6).
+These results correlated well with previously published studies that performed tamoxifen-induced tandem-dimer red fluorescent protein (tdRFP) fluorescent labelling of ASC subsets using Jchain-CreERT2 animals11.
+Furthermore, we used fecal IgA concentration as a proxy for gut ASCs and observed a significant reduction in all but 1 J-DTR mouse which received DT (Figure 6K).
+These data support the ability of intraperitoneal administration of DT to eliminate ASCs in a wide range of tissues bolstering the technical and experimental utility of the J-DTR mouse strain.

 Lead Contact